quintusdias/glymur/docs/source/introduction.rst

 still produce heaps of output on stderr.
 Rather than let this swamp the signal (that most of the tests are actually passing), they've been filtered out for now.
 There are also more skipped tests on Python 2.7 than on Python 3.3.
-The important point to remember is whether or not any test errors are reported at the end.
+The important part is whether or not any test errors are reported at the end.